Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzVmss.md

 #### VIRTUALMACHINEPROFILE <IVirtualMachineScaleSetVMProfile>: The virtual machine profile.
   - `OSDiskCreateOption <DiskCreateOptionTypes>`: Specifies how the virtual machines in the scale set should be created.
 The only allowed value is: **FromImage** \u2013 This value is used when you are using an image to create the virtual machine.
 If you are using a platform image, you also use the imageReference element described above.
 If you are using a marketplace image, you  also use the plan element previously described.
+  - `[BillingProfileMaxPrice <Double?>]`: Specifies the maximum price you are willing to pay for a low priority VM/VMSS.
+This price is in US Dollars.
+This price will be compared with the current low priority price for the VM size.
+Also, the prices are compared at the time of create/update of low priority VM/VMSS and the operation will only succeed if  the maxPrice is greater than the current low priority price.
+The maxPrice will also be used for evicting a low priority VM/VMSS if the current low priority price goes beyond the maxPrice after creation of VM/VMSS.
+Possible values are:    - Any decimal value greater than zero.
+Example: $0.01538    -1 – indicates default price to be up-to on-demand.
+You can set the maxPrice to -1 to indicate that the low priority VM/VMSS should not be evicted for price reasons.
+Also, the default max price is -1 if it is not provided by you.
+Minimum api-version: 2019-03-01.
   - `[BootDiagnosticEnabled <Boolean?>]`: Whether boot diagnostics should be enabled on the Virtual Machine.
   - `[BootDiagnosticStorageUri <String>]`: Uri of the storage account to use for placing the console output and screenshot.
   - `[DiffDiskSettingOption <DiffDiskOptions?>]`: Specifies the ephemeral disk settings for operating system disk.